-For a life lived out of tune, the best time to re-synchronize yourself is during the Dark Moon, the three to four days before the Moon is new (this month, that’s February 20-22).
+For a life lived out of tune, the best time to re-synchronize yourself is during the Dark Moon, the three to four days before the Moon is new (that’s occurring this week, March 9-12).

 This is the cycle’s end.
 People typically like to hurry into beginnings and away from endings.
 Amongst the civilized, endings are an acquired taste that few bother to develop.
 But in the natural world, endings are the meal supreme.
 What is old breaks down.
 This becomes fuel for the new thing, waiting in the wings.

 This Moon phase is sometimes called “Balsamic” for the way it can distill us into our essence.
 Balsam is the potent resin or sap that forms on certain trees and plants; it’s related to the word balm, a fragrant concoction made to soothe and heal.

 How do we make such a healing balm for ourselves during this Moon phase?
 These days come every month.
 How can we get the most from them?
 What can the Moon herself tell us about how to proceed?

 Look for this Moon in the east at the end of her cycle, when she will rise in the hours just before dawn.
 Rising so close to the morning means she’s not visible in the nighttime sky—which kept the ancient ones wisely indoors.
 Even now, these are not the best nights for a big party or gathering of any kind.

 These nights favor solitude and an early bedtime—one that allows you to rise in the hours just before dawn to meet this Moon’s thin crescent of light, leftward on her full black orb.
 Look for her three mornings in a row and you’ll observe this illuminated crescent is progressively thinning, until it eventually disappears.
 That says the New Moon is just around the corner.